risinglightdb/risinglight/GOVERNANCE.md

 RisingLight maintainers demonstrate a strong commitment to the project.
 The RisingLight maintainers are responsible for:

 * Decide the overall direction of the RisingLight project.
-* Moderating the RisingLight community.
+* Moderate the RisingLight community.

 Currently, the RisingLight maintainers are: